Generated at: 2026-05-16 10:04:09

 The second difference is in performance metrics.

-Performance metrics for telemarketing are generally based on quantitative indicators such as the number of appointments and the number of calls made.
+Performance metrics in telemarketing are generally based on quantitative indicators such as the number of appointments and the number of calls made.

-Conversely, performance metrics for inside sales vary depending on company policy and performance evaluation standards.
+In contrast, performance metrics for inside sales vary depending on company policy and business evaluation standards.

-For example, indicators uniquely set by companies may include items such as "how well customer challenges were identified" or "how accurately needs were understood."
+For example, indicators uniquely set by companies include items such as "how well customer challenges were understood" or "how accurately needs were identified."
 Additionally, "how accurately specific solutions were presented" may also be a factor in evaluation.
 These metrics vary by company.

 Recommended Article: